 The California Department of Motor Vehicles (DMV) is the government entity empowered with the authority to grant a driving privilege and to take it away.
 The DMV’s published position is that they will assist drivers in keeping or regaining their driving privilege whenever possible.
 The reality, however, is the DMV is not set up to be “user friendly” and does very little to assist drivers in navigating the Re-Examination Process.

 If you find yourself drawn into the DMV’s Re-Examination Process, call the DMV Defense Experts at California Drivers Advocates.
 If you are set for a Re-Examination Interview, we will give you advice on preparing to face the DMV.
-If you are set for a Re-Examination Hearing, we can be engaged to assist you and represent you every step of the way.
+If you are set for an Administrative Hearing, we can be engaged to assist you and represent you every step of the way.

 Don’t face the DMV alone.
 Call CDA today.